javaapplesauce/BreastDCEDL-4-GILM/ISPY2/README.md

 Description of DICOM data tags and organization of I-SPY-2 dataset.

+* **ISPY2/ACRIN-6698-ISPY2-Shared-Private-Tag-Data-Dictionary_20210520.xlsx**

+Description of privatew DICOM data tags used for I-SPY-2 dataset.

 * **Analysis-mask-files-description.v20211020.docx**

 Full description of analysis mask processing for FOV calculation.